 Submit applications through the University of Michigan Careers website.
-A cover letter is required for consideration for this position and should be attached as the first page of your resume.
+A cover letter is required for consideration for this position and should be attached as the first page of your Curriculum Vitae.
 The cover letter should address your specific interest in the position and outline skills and experience that directly relate to this position.
-Application deadline is September 30, 2020.
+Application deadline is June 1, 2021.

 Who We Are

 UCCF is one of three centers housed at the University of Michigan’s Mary A. Rackham Institute.
 The Center is a multidisciplinary, training-focused, child/adolescent/family outpatient center and is comprised of a multidisciplinary senior staff of social workers and psychologists, along with trainees in both disciplines.
 UCCF serves a diverse array of children and families and utilizes a developmental, multicultural, and integrative clinical approach to case conceptualization, incorporating interpersonal, family systems, cognitive/behavioral, and biological/psychiatric elements.
 Services provided typically include individual, couples, family, and group modalities.